Here is a useful combination of a custom command and an NQE query to show the state of all OSPF neighbors.

 ```;

-foreach d in network.devices
+foreach device in network.devices

-foreach c in d.outputs.commands
+foreach command in device.outputs.commands

-where c.commandText == "sh ip ospf neighbor"
+where command.commandText == "sh ip ospf neighbor"

-let filtered_response = replace(c.response, "-", "")
+let filtered_response = replace(command.response, "-", "")

 let blocks = parseConfigBlocks(OS.IOS_XE, filtered_response)